cs440lang/lectures/slides/02-functions.md

 let foo = fun x y z -> (2*x + y) * z
 ```

-- Note that these functions are inherently anonymous -- they only have "names"
+- Note that these functions are *anonymous* -- they only have "names" because we
-  because we bind variables to them.
+  bind variables to them.

 - What are the function types?
 How do we interpret them?